 - Fire of Friendship – Before getting on the bus, we take some time to reflect on the week with this bonfire ceremony, which is the culmination of the week for many.

 Although most of our time is spent in our family groups, we all get together for devotions each morning and night.
-There is singing led by our talented song leaders from our inspiring chaplain.
+There is singing led by our talented song leaders and a message from our inspiring chaplain.

 July 14-18, 2019